 It should be noted there are small variations on wording between states, so it is best to check your local laws, but overall, most Australian states are of the same understanding when it comes to phone use in the car.

-A common misconception is that if you are stationary at traffic lights, it is safe to fire off a text to your buddies, or check what is happening on Facebook.
+Some think that as long as you are stationary at traffic lights, it is safe to fire off a text to your buddies, or check what is happening on Facebook.
 The reality however, is if the car is stationary but not parked, the Boys-In-Blue will be all too happy to hand you a fine.
 A handy rule of thumb to follow is if the car engine is on, no matter what gear your car is in, or how fast (or slow) you’re travelling, you can get pinged for using your mobile phone improperly.

 Another easy mistake people fall into is thinking by resting the phone on their lap they are dodging a fine.
 The logic may stand up in your head – ‘I’m not touching it so it’s not a problem’ – but the law says otherwise.
 Legally speaking, having a phone rest on any part of your body is exactly the same as having it firmly in your palm and you will be pinged.
 The only loophole is to have the phone in your pocket, because, well… duh.